Rodgrad/Laravel-Thumbnail-Image/README.md

 ## For LARAVEL use only the class from the [ Laravel ] folder

-  Put Thumby.php class into models folder.
+  Put Thumby.php class into models folder.<br/>
-  Then into your eg. models/Post.php add:
+  Then into your eg. models/Post.php add:<br/>

-  > use App\Models\Thumby;    // Insert these in any file where you will use Thumby
+      > // Insert this in any file where you will use Thumby, like controllers or models, etc.<br/>
+      > use App\Models\Thumby;<br/>

-  ... and then in some method of controller or models use...
+  ... and then in some method of controller or models use...<br/>

   > $thumb = new Thumby(
       $request->image,